 These adult mandates are unprecedented in the state.
 Please visit our COVID MANDATES HELP page (under VACCINE LAW) for resources.
 The below information pertains to state vaccination requirements for Daycare, Preschool and K-12 Grades only.
 At this time, there are no COVID-19 vaccine mandates for children.

 Exemptions for Children: Daycare, Preschool and K-12 Grades

-WA State law allows for medical, philosophical, and religious exemptions from vaccination for school (preschool and K-12) and daycare attendance.
-The state does not set any adult vaccine requirements.
+WA State law allows for medical, philosophical, and religious exemptions from state mandated vaccination requirements for daycare, preschool, and K-12.
+(Note: Colleges and businesses set their own vaccine requirements and exemption procedures.)

 NOTE: In the 2019 Legislative Session, EHB 1638 removed the personal-philosophical exemption to the MMR vaccine (the personal-philosophical exemption remains for all other vaccines).
 The medical and religious exemptions remain for the MMR, and this includes both personal-religious (no church membership required) and church-affiliation.
 ICWA contacted the Department of Health about the design and content of the new exemption form and provided input.
 The new form is available below.

 Religious Exemptions Remain Unchanged.
 Please visit RELIGIOUS EXEMPTIONS CLARIFIED for more information and for printable letters you can share with parents, schools, and providers about exemption rights.

 NOTE: If you choose to delay or skip even one vaccine that is required for the grade your child is entering, you will need to file an exemption form for that vaccine with the school in order to be “in compliance.”